 - Used carbon paper to create copies of each poem

-- Took a photograph of each participant with their poem
+- Took a photograph of each participant with their poem (now called Poetry Portraits)

 I liked giving life to an old project in this way.
 The carbon copies came out as thick, black ink.
 A xeroxed feel, containing smudges and imperfections.
 I was surprised to find I loved them more than the originals.

 Giving away the original copy and keeping the carbon felt like a much lighter flow: the exchange between two people evolving, like two seas breathing the same wind.

 The portraits–simple iPhone photos–were fun to do.
 I posted them on Instagram (@typewriterpoetry) so that each participant could find it.
 I previously shared the Poetry Portrait & Poem for Evelyn a few days ago.
 Here’s the portrait of and for Rebekah:

 We connected over Hawaii & the Big Island, where she’s from.
 I asked what brought her to the mainland.
 She’s studying at Cal Tech for her graduate degree.
 She told me about a friend who, for a communications assignment, didn’t break eye contact with whoever he was talking to.
 We laughed at the awkwardness of sitting in a chair, being observed by someone writing about you.
 She recognized my writing flow, as she writes too—I only know what it’s like to be the observing poet in these situations, so I really appreciated hearing her perspective.

 There are spaces with pale undertones,